-Traveling For The Best Laparoscopic Hysterectomy Surgeon
+Traveling For An Advanced Laparoscopic Hysterectomy Surgeon

 Kimberly B., Dallas, TX CIGC Hysterectomy Travel Patient

-“I was diagnosed with endometriosis in 2003 when I was 23,” said Kimberly B of Dallas, TX.
+“I was diagnosed with endometriosis in 2003 when I was 23,” said Kimberly B. of Dallas, TX.
 “I had been having pain for a while, and I had laparoscopic surgery with my doctor that removed the implants from my uterus, and he had given me the Lupron shot.”

 Endometriosis excision surgery is the gold standard procedure for treating endometriosis, but must be performed by an experienced endometriosis specialist to avoid pelvic adhesions, and damage to delicate structures in the pelvic cavity.